QuantEcon/cbc_2024/source_files/tuesday/inventory_dynamics.md

 - waits until inventory falls below some value $ s $
 - and then restocks with a bulk order of $ S $ units (or, in some models, restocks up to level $ S $).

-We will be interested in the distribution of the associated Markov process, which can be thought of as cross-sectional distributions of inventory levels across a large number of firms, all of which

-1. evolve independently and
-1. have the same dynamics.

 This lecture will help use become familiar with NumPy.

 (Later we will try similar operations with JAX)